Acramonics/SolatronG2U/README.md

 ATmega328P  | 0x1E       | 0x95       | 0x0F
 ATmega328PB | 0x1E       | 0x95       | 0x16

-For example, the Arduino IDE may call AVRDude (used to set the Fuse) expecting to find an ATmega328P, but AVRDude finds an ATmega328PB and stops.
+If the configuration doesn't match your chip then, for example, the Arduino IDE may call AVRDude (used to set the fuse) expecting to find an ATmega328P, but AVRDude finds an ATmega328PB and stops.

-This can be done in a configuration file or by manually re-running the failed command, but correcting for the appropriate chip.
+The configuration can be set in a configuration file or by manually re-running the failed command, but correcting for the appropriate chip.
 (See instructions below.)

-If using Linux, the easest thing to do is create a file `~/.avrduderc`
+If using Linux, the easest thing to do is create configuration file:
-containing:
+`~/.avrduderc` containing:

 ```
 part parent "m328"
     id                  = "m328p";
     desc                = "ATmega328P";
     signature           = 0x1e 0x95 0x14;
     ocdrev              = 1;
 ;
 ```